-This article will look at how you can use an Indian soldier’s regimental number to work out when he joined a regiment of the Indian Army.
-This is one of my guides to researching Indian soldiers who served in the First World War and you can read more by clicking on the link below:
+This article will explain how you can use an Indian soldier’s regimental number to work out when he joined a regiment of the Indian Army.
+This is one of my guides to researching Indian soldiers who served in the First World War:

 Indian Army Enlistment Dates

 Researching a soldier who served in the ranks of the Indian Army during the First World War can be a very difficult task due to the lack of surviving documents.
 However, if you know a soldier’s regimental number and which regiment they served with then you’ll usually be able to estimate when they joined that regiment.